quicwg/load-balancers/draft-ietf-quic-load-balancers.md

-The Block Cipher CID Algorithm, by using a full 16 octets of plaintext and a 128-bit cipher, provides higher cryptographic protection and detection of non-compliant connection IDs.
+The Block Cipher CID Algorithm, by using a full 16 octets of plaintext and a 128-bit cipher, provides higher cryptographic protection and detection of unroutable connection IDs.
 However, it also requires connection IDs of at least 17 octets, increasing overhead of client-to-server packets.

 ~~~